sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "*Good!
 This'll make this go much quicker then.*" In a poof of purple smoke, Snatcher conjured a scroll of paper. "*Our kiddo has collected every single Time Piece on our planet as a result of undoing that... catastrophe.
 Therefore, she has no reason to hang around anymore.*" He let go of the scroll, and it poofed in front of the two birds. "*We need to* give *her a reason, or she'll vanish from right under our noses... and quite possibly for good.*"

 Grooves took the scroll and unfurled it.
 The word 'contract' was printed in calligraphy at the top.
+He made a face at the other director and got reading.

-As he examined the wording carefully, Conductor watched their opponent, keeping the knife point held out.
+Conductor watched their opponent, keeping the knife point held out.
 "And just what's in it for you?
 Erryone knows the Subcon Snatcher never offers anything without wantin' somethin' in return."

 "*I don't believe I'm known to offer anything,* period."